ChristophSchueren/Notes_ofQOwn/Tools/PDF Tool - Ziel Lernkarten.md

 #### Example Programs
 - Briss a simple, free cross-platform program for cropping PDF files (Windows) [Download briss from SourceForge.net](https://sourceforge.net/projects/briss/files/latest/download)
 - PDF Quench: A Free Tool For Cropping PDF Documents Under Ubuntu
+	- Be sure to install python-pygoocanvas python-poppler python-pypdf2 and you can launch the script.
 - crass is a command line driven post-processing tool for scanned sheets of paper.
 - PDFill